 Applicable laws require assets in traditional IRA accounts to become escheatable if there is inactivity for the time period starting from when the account owner needs to take out required minimum distributions (age 72 or 70.5 if born before July 1, 1949).

 Roth IRA accounts are not subject to the same regulation.
 If a distribution does not occur within five years of the Roth account holder’s death, the account is then subject to escheatment.

 If an account is in escheatment due to the absence of a response or applicable account activity, our clearing firm charges a Dormant Processing Fee of $100.00 for every account escheatable to its applicable state.
 This fee covers the costs to disburse the account assets to the state.

 If your investment account is escheated, what can you do?

 You must file a claim with the state that escheated your investment account to attempt to recover account assets.
 The rules for filing escheatment claims vary for each state, but you should be prepared to provide information that verifies your ownership of the investment account.
 Some states also have a time limit for making escheatment claims.
 Contact your state’s unclaimed property authority or an attorney for further advice on how to proceed with an escheatment claim.
 You can find contact information for each state’s unclaimed property authority on NAUPA’s website.
-If you have an international account with Firstrade, you may claim your escheated assets via the
+If you have an international account with Firstrade, you may claim your escheated assets via the State of New York.

 It may take up to 6 months for the escheated account to arrive in the book of State’s “Unclaimed Property”.
 If you cannot locate your account in the first search, check the account statement (or contact your brokerage firm) to confirm the date of escheatment.
 You may need to check on a later date to locate your account.